APN Technical Baseline Review

 The APN Partner owns and/or operates an AWS account that provides customer-facing services OR the APN Partner requires access to a customer-owned AWS account.
 An example of a hosted or managed workload is Software-as-a-Service (SaaS).

 The workload requires deployment of software in a customer’s AWS account.
 The APN Partner provides prescriptive deployment guidance to the customer through a published user deployment guide.
-An example of a hosted or managed workload is Advanced Metering Infrastructure (AMI).

 The workload does not belong to the first two categories.
 An AWS Partner Solution Architect (PSA) will work with the APN Partner to review and qualify the workload.